Tech-master1234/Lab/AD3301-DATA EXPLORATION AND VISUALIZATION LAB/Readme.md

 ## 📊 R Setup

 Some analyses/visualizations may also use R.
-You can install the required R packages by running in R:
+You can install the required R packages by running:

 ```r
 install.packages(c("tidyverse", "ggplot2", "sf"))